Rio de Janeiro: 13 must-sees, viewpoints and places to visit in 2026

 -

-Safety: be aware, avoid empty streets at night, and don’t display valuables.
+Safety: be aware, avoid empty streets at night, and do not display valuables.

 -